ammeir/hurrican/README.md

 For a debug version replace Release with Debug.

-### Performance
-This port needs a lot more optimization.
-Vita struggles when there are lots of particles in the air and in certain boss fights.
-But you can get a decent performance if you set the detail level to low/medium.

 ### Known issues
--Frame drops in some parts of the game
--Gaps between background tiles are sometimes visible, especially in level 7
+-Frame drops in some parts of the game (e.g near waterfalls and with certain boss fights) -Gaps between background tiles are sometimes visible, especially in level 7